 Keeping all of this in mind, here are some ways you can monetize your niche sites.

 Love them or hate them, display ads can earn you some serious money.
 You’ll find there are people out there that will tell you that display advertising (like Google Adsense) are bad for your reader’s experience, which to some degree can be true.
 If you run display ads that take over your screen, autoplay music or video or obstruct your reader from being able to consume your content then, of course, they will be bad for their experience.

 However, if you take the time to ensure your display ads are well placed and are advertising things that are in alignment with what your readers are looking for then you can earn a good amount of money from them, without having to create products to sell.

 When you use display advertising, your content is your product and instead of selling it in a book, you’re allowing readers to read it for free.
 Consider how magazines and newspapers present their content, they sell advertising space so they can sell their magazines and newspapers at a cheaper rate.
 Display advertising can be the same on your site.

 I do recommend going with a reputable ad network as soon as you can.
 I, personally love and use Mediavine for my websites because they take reader experience very seriously and ensure that no dodgy ads get through, they make sure your ads are in the right places and they are always willing to help.
 Check out this income report from Pinch of Yum who use an ad network called AdThrive.
 They earned over $52,000 in a month!

 You’ll need at least 25,000 sessions a month before being able to apply to work with Mediavine and 100,ooo sessions a month to work with AdThrive.
-If you need help getting your site to that many pageviews, be sure to check out my eBook Grow Your Blog Traffic.

 Do you have an amazing idea for a product that you just have to get out there and you know your readers will love?
 Then why not make it happen?